 Healthcare providers have been using GLP-1 drugs to treat type 2 diabetes since 2005.
-Providers are now prescribing GLP-1 medications to support people on their weight loss journeys too.
+Providers are now prescribing GLP-1 medications to support people on their weight-loss journeys.
 These drugs can have life-changing benefits when used safely.
-We created this guide to help you learn more about what they are, how to get started and what to expect if you go on one.
-Consult manufacturer labeling for specific prescribing information.
+We created this guide to help you learn more about what they are, how to get started and what to expect if your doctor prescribes a GLP-1 for you.

 GLP-1 is short for glucagon-like peptide-1 agonist.
 They’re also known as incretin mimetics or GLP-1 analogs.
 This class of drugs was first used to treat type 2 diabetes.
 Some GLP-1s are now approved for use in the treatment of obesity as well.